Armenia again violates ceasefire by firing at Azerbaijani Army’s positions | News.az

 Armenia again violates ceasefire by firing at Azerbaijani Army’s positions

-On August 6, starting from 12:45, the Armenian armed forces units from the positions in the Arazdeyen settlement of the Vedi region using small arms subjected to fire the positions of the Azerbaijan Army in the direction of the Sadarak region of the Nakhchivan Autonomous Republic, Azerbaijani Defense Ministry said.
+On August 11 from 16:20 to 21:05 Armenian armed forces from the positions in Arazdeyen village of Vedi district, Goysu village of Basarkechar district and Chambarak district using various caliber weapons, including sniper rifle subjected to fire the Azerbaijan Army positions in the direction of Heydarabad village of Sadarak region of Nakhchivan Autonomous Republic, Galekend and Zamanli settlements of Gadabay district, Azerbaijani Defense Ministry said.

-There are no losses or wounded among the military personnel of the Azerbaijan Army.

 The opposing side was suppressed by retaliation fire.